the10thWiz/Rocket/site/guide/20-websockets.md

-# Websockets
+# WebSockets

-Unlike traditional web requests, websockets allow bidirectional communication.
+Unlike traditional web requests, WebSockets allow bidirectional communication.
 This means that servers can send events to clients, which is often useful, especially for things like chat rooms.

 ## Event handlers

-There are three types of events triggered during a websocket's lifetime.
+There are three types of events triggered during a WebSocket's lifetime.
 The only required event is `message`, which is triggered for every incoming message.
 This is a simple echo example